 I don't know anyone that has successfully cloth-diapered for longer than a few weeks.
 Expect that you won't either.
 Perhaps start with cloth wipes before diving into cloth diapers if you're truly convinced you are the exception to this rule.

 Unlike adults, babies look really amazing in tight-fitting clothing.
 And they haven't even developed any body image issues yet.
 Buy a bunch of onesies in the 3-6 month size and a handful of dark colored leggings and your baby wardrobe is set.

 Wearing your baby feels like your baby is giving you a big, sweet hug.
-It’s one of the best and easiest ways to promote bonding with your baby while still having your hands free to get things done.
+It’s one of the best and easiest ways to maintain connection with your baby while still having your hands free to get things done.
 A study published in Pediatrics found that wearing your infant 3 hours a day reduces infant crying by 43%!
 I wore Ezra everywhere, in and out of the house, in his Solly Baby wrap.
-He was a really easy baby and never had issues with gas or reflux.
+He was a really easy baby and never had issues with serious gas or reflux.

 Unlike other style wraps, the fit of a soft fabric wrap is completely customizable and can be used from birth without any extra inserts or pieces.
 Solly Baby Wraps provide a womb-like environment for baby that makes them feel secure, safe, and comfortable.
 These wraps distribute the weight evenly all over your upper body so it won’t tug on your shoulders or back and it naturally distributes baby’s weight correctly as well, without putting extra pressure on baby’s joints and spine like other carriers do.

 (assumptions here that you are breastfeeding but full support if you're not, fed is best)